De'Anthony Melton: Memphis Grizzlies (2019–2022)

 On July 7, 2019, the Suns traded Melton, Josh Jackson, and two second round picks to the Memphis Grizzlies in exchange for Jevon Carter and Kyle Korver.
 Melton made his Grizzlies debut on October 23, recording two assists in a 120–101 loss to the Miami Heat.
 On February 20, 2020, he scored a season-high 24 points, alongside six rebounds and three assists, in a 129–125 loss to the Sacramento Kings.

 On November 22, 2020, Melton re-signed with the Grizzlies on a 4-year, $34.6 million contract.
 On April 19, 2021, he scored a season-high 25 points, alongside eight rebounds, six assists and five steals in a 139–137 double overtime loss to the Denver Nuggets.
 Melton helped the Grizzlies qualify for the playoffs for the first time since 2017, and they faced the top-seeded Utah Jazz during their first-round series.
 Melton made his playoff debut on May 23, 2021, recording two rebounds and two assists in a 112–109 Game 1 win.
 The Grizzlies ended up losing the series in five games.

 On March 26, 2022, Melton scored a season-high 24 points, alongside three rebounds, two assists and three steals, in a 127–102 win over the Milwaukee Bucks.
 The Grizzlies qualified for the playoffs for a second straight season and faced the Minnesota Timberwolves during their first-round series.
 The Grizzlies were eventually eliminated by the eventual champions, the Golden State Warriors, in the second round.
+Melton finished 8th in the Sixth Man of the Year voting, during the 2021-22 NBA Awards voting.

-Philadelphia 76ers (2022–present)
+Philadelphia 76ers (2022–2024)

 On June 24, 2022, Melton was traded to the Philadelphia 76ers in exchange for Danny Green and the draft rights to David Roddy.
 Melton made his 76ers debut on October 18, scoring five points in a 126–117 loss to the Boston Celtics.

+Melton finished the 2022–23 season with the 76ers averaging 10.1 points and 1.6 steals per game while shooting 39% from beyond the 3-point line.

+Melton sustained a back injury during the 2023–24 season that limited his play to 38 games.
+Melton achieved career high averages in free-throw percentage (83.5%) and points per game (11.1), while matching his career high 1.6 steals per game from the previous season.